Mapperley: History

 Developments further north, along the east side of Woodborough Road started later and by 1881 there were about forty buildings, beyond Alexandra Park, stretching as far as the city's new boundary.
 Two new public houses appear around this time, the Duke of Cambridge and the Belle Vue, and there were two new streets, Blyth Street and Querneby Road, with houses beginning to be built from about 1900.
 Over the next twenty years there was more building with new streets and houses as far as Porchester Road.

 In 1837 a new thoroughfare, Coppice Road (now Ransom Road), was made through the coppice from St Ann's to Mapperley Common.
 The trees at the side of the road were planted in 1845.
 The Coppice Hospital on Ransom Drive, was designed by Thomas C. Hine.and built between 1857 and 1859.
 It was the second asylum to be built in Nottingham, the General Lunatic Asylum being the first, having been constructed at Sneinton Fields, off Carlton Road, in 1812.
 Mapperley Hospital (the Nottingham Borough Asylum) on Porchester Road was designed by G. T. Hine, son of Thomas C. Hine, and built between 1875 and 1880.

 St Jude's on Woodborough Road was opened in 1877, as a daughter church of St Ann's, on land given by the Wright family.
 A chancel was added in 1893 and north and south aisles in 1916.
-St. Jude's became a separate parish on 9 November 1926.
+St Jude's became a separate parish on 9 November 1926.

-The Borough Extension Act 1877, which expanded the area of Nottingham from 1,996 acres to 10,935 acres, had the effect of bringing a number of settlements in Basford parish into the area of the town; these included Mapperley together with neighbouring Carrington and Sherwood.
-Before the Act Redcliffe Road (then Red Lane) was the northern extent of the town.
-After the Act, the new boundary ran along Porchester Road to Woodborough Road, north for several hundred yards and then west down Woodthorpe Drive.
+The Nottingham Borough Extension Act 1877 (40 & 41 Vict. c. xxxi), which expanded the area of Nottingham from 1,996 acres to 10,935 acres, had the effect of bringing a number of settlements in Basford parish into the area of the town; these included Mapperley together with neighbouring Carrington and Sherwood.
+Before the act, Redcliffe Road (then Red Lane) was the northern extent of the town.
+After the act, the new boundary ran along Porchester Road to Woodborough Road, north for several hundred yards and then west down Woodthorpe Drive.

 Lands alongside the B684, beyond the city boundary as far as the turning for Woodborough, are now commonly called the Mapperley Plains.
 As the area was once woodland, it may be that the term 'plains' is used here in its sense of an area that has been cleared of trees.